auth0/docs/articles/custom-domains/self-managed-certificates.md

   ![Domain Verification](/media/articles/custom-domains/api-key.png)

-  The verification process is complete and within 1 to 2 minutes, your custom domain should be ready to use.
+  The verification process is complete, and within 1 to 2 minutes, your custom domain should be ready to use.

 <%= include('./_warning-repeat-steps') %>